 Plan for tomorrow, today

-The best approach to disasters and emergencies is to recognize the possibilities, measure the risks, and establish clear processes that manage them.
+The best approach to disasters and emergencies is to recognize the possibilities, measure the risks, establish clear processes that manage them, and automate those processes where possible.
 In this way, businesses can prepare for the unexpected and ensure they have a well-constructed plan to follow.